Vroom & Dreesmann: V&D, downfall and bankruptcy, 2007–2015

-Aftermath

 Hudson's Bay, 2017–2019

 In V&D's latter days, Canadian retail group Hudson's Bay Company negotiated with the landlords to acquire most of the company's premises without having an interest in the company itself.
 In May 2016 Hudson's Bay Company (HBC) announced that it would take over up to 20 former V&D locations by 2017.
 HBC said the expansion would cost CAD $340 million and create 2,500 jobs in the stores and another 2,500 temporary construction jobs.
 The Dutch stores would operate under the "Hudson's Bay" and "Saks Off Fifth" brands.

 As of mid-2019, Hudson's Bay Company still operated 15 stores in the defunct Vroom & Dreesmann locations.
 On August 31, 2019, the company announced that all 15 of those stores would close by year-end.

-V&D web store, since 2018
+V&D online only, 2018–

 The brand name V&D was bought by entrepreneurs Ronald van Zetten, Roland Kahn, and Jaco Scheffers.
-In 2018 a web store with the V&D brand was opened.

-LRG Online Ltd, 2025

-Vroom & Dreesmann was acquired by LRG Online Ltd in 2025 with plans to relaunch V&D as a digital department store.
+On 5 September 2018 a web store with the V&D brand was opened.
+In 2025, the brand was acquired by the Lifestyle Retail Group (LRG Online), a UK platform and technology company owned by Chris Griffin and Matt Purt.
+LRG also owns and operates a number of other retail fascias, including Dress-for-Less in Germany, AFOUND in Sweden, Tobedressed in the Netherlands, DrievIP in Spain and Secret Sales in the UK.